PRAYAG2000n/Dassault_Systemes_Student_Internship/Dassault_Internship.md

 1. Open Dymola and load the `.mo` files provided in the repository.
 2. Run the simulation and view results via the built-in plot windows.
-3. Refer to the documentation files (`.docx` and `.pptx`) for step-by-step explanations of each setup and observed results.
+3. Refer to the documentation files (`.pptx`) for step-by-step explanations of each setup and observed results.

 ## License